cljfx/css/README.md

 nodes, and they can be targeted only with CSS selectors.
 What's worse, JavaFX does not allow loading CSS from strings or some other data structures, instead expecting an URL pointing to a CSS file.
 In addition to that, CSS is not always enough for styling JavaFX
 application: not every Node is styleable (for example, Shapes aren't).
-All this leads to slow iteration cycle on styling and also to duplication of styling information in CSS and code.
+All this leads to a slow iteration cycle on styling and also to duplication of styling information in CSS and code.